 names in ZIP archives created by FileManager may be corrupted if they contain non-ASCII

 The FileDrop upload engine may have problems with big files - if it doesn't work for you,

 FileManager does not work well with Internet Explorer 7 (or less).
 Use the current version or

 If FileManager doesn't view properly like this, it

 can't detect your web path.
 In this case, just set the fmWebPath variable in the config file

 If your browser doesn't play FLV or MP4 videos, update the Flash plugin of your browser.

 Google's Chrome browser does not support the JUpload applet anymore.
 Switch to another upload

-engine or use another browser like for instance Firefox.
+engine or use another browser that supports this applet.